-Brooks Gibbs, 20 years, has been a passionate advocate for resilience education within the Social and Emotional Learning (SEL) movement.
+Brooks Gibbs is a resilience educator with a PhD in Social Psychology.
 He is a popular youth speaker who has been hired by more than 3,000 schools to present his message to students, parents, and educators.
 His viral videos have been translated into 20 languages and amassed more than 300 million views.
 He specializes in teaching youth how to be emotionally resilient and inspires them to live by the Golden Rule.

 By 7th grader Isabella from Long Island, NY